madcat1991/clustered_cars/README.md

 HH provides us with datasets full of raw data.
 So, before creating the model, data should be preprocessed to machine-friendly format.

-How to do this?

-1. the folder `hh/preprocessing` contains scripts to clean and convert HH's data sets into an easy-to-process format
-2. the script `hh/booking_split_and_transform.py` splits the prepared bookings into testing and training parts
-3. the `feature_matrix` folder contains scripts that convert the easy-to-process data into a feature-style format, i.e., presents each user/booking as a feature vector
+The folder `preprocessing` contains scripts to clean and convert HH's data sets into an easy-to-process format.
+The `feature_matrix` folder contains scripts that convert the easy-to-process data into a feature-style format, i.e., presents each user/booking as a feature vector.

 ## Clustering